NathanPickard/scully-portfolio/blog/how-to-improve-your-code-without-coding.md

 ---
-title: "How to improve your code without coding!"
+title: "How to Improve Your Code Without Coding!"
 date: "2018-04-20"
 description: How to increase your coding skills without coding
 ---